danpush/t-rex-game-bot/README.md

 # T-Rex Game Bot
 A bot that plays the Google Chrome T-Rex game for you.
 The lowest score it has ever gotten is 4 000, and the highest is over 100 000.
 It can consistantly hit around 50 000 points.

+Keep in mind this currently doesnt use doesn't use key inputs, but directly the controls from [chromium.](https://cs.chromium.org/chromium/src/components/neterror/resources/offline.js)

 ![alt text](https://i.imgur.com/uAlZzuq.png)